rmtmckenzie/graphql-request/website/content/_snippets/examples/output/return-error-execution.md

         ]
       }
     ]
-        at <anonymous> (/some/path/to/http.ts:XX:XX:47)
+        at <anonymous> (/some/path/to/handleOutput.ts:XX:XX:16)
         at Array.map (<anonymous>)
-        at parseExecutionResult (/some/path/to/http.ts:XX:XX:28)
+        at handleOutput (/some/path/to/handleOutput.ts:XX:XX:21)
-        at Object.unpack (/some/path/to/core.ts:XX:XX:26)
+        at executeDocument (/some/path/to/requestMethods.ts:XX:XX:10)
         at process.processTicksAndRejections (node:internal/process/task_queues:XX:XX)
-        at async runHook (/some/path/to/runHook.ts:XX:XX:16) {
+        at async executeRootField (/some/path/to/requestMethods.ts:XX:XX:18)
-      path: [ 'addPokemon' ],
+        at async <anonymous> (/some/path/to/output_return-error_return-error-execution__return-error-execution.ts:XX:XX:16) {
-      locations: undefined,
+      context: { locations: [ { line: 2, column: 3 } ], path: [ 'addPokemon' ] },
-      extensions: [Object: null prototype] {}
+      cause: undefined
     }
   ]
 }